Are you asking yourself why having a B2B sales process is valuable for your organization?

 To be able to know where you are so that you can engage quickly into the process is a real time saver.

-The process extends into delivery of our services, where our punchlist templates for each phase of our engagements are ready to go.
+How?
+By documenting our sales process in our company's Sales PlayBook.
+We include links to templates, forms, paperwork, and more that is needed to complete the sales process successful.
+Additionally, the process extends into delivery of our services, where our punchlist templates for each phase of our engagements are ready to go.

 Do you have any other thoughts on the value of a sales process?
 Let us know in the comments!